Curious about things to do in Elora Ontario? I’ve got you covered!

 So what makes a small town in Ontario so great to visit?
-Is it the historic architecture?
+Is it historic architecture?
 Perhaps it’s set in a beautiful natural setting close to water.
 Or maybe, it has a thriving art and cultural community.
-And, when a small town offers all three, like Elora Ontario, it goes straight to the top of the list of the best small towns in Ontario to visit.
-Here’s why you need to go to Elora and all the amazing things you can do there.
+And, when a small town offers all three, like Elora, Ontario, it goes straight to the top of the list of the best small towns in Ontario to visit.

-Despite being such a small town of only 7,800 residents it sure does offer an endless amount of things to do that suit a wide variety of interests.
-That’s why I’ve decided to break it all down for you into four easy categories:
+Despite being such a small town of only 7800 residents it sure does offer an endless amount of things to do that suit a wide variety of interests.
+Instead of creating a numbered list (because that might reach nearly 50+) I’ve decided to break it all down for you into four easy categories:

 - Outdoor Attractions and Activities

 1. Things to Do in Elora: for Shoppers